markstan/IntuneOneDataCollector/EmailTemplate/emailtemplate - Standalone.md

 # Customer-ready email template

-1. First, please download the IntuneODCStandAlone.ps1 file from [this link](https://raw.githubusercontent.com/markstan/IntuneOneDataCollector/master/IntuneODCStandAlone.ps1) (right-click and choose "save as..." in IE and Chrome; Edge users should copy all text to a plain text file and save as 'IntuneODCStandAlone.ps1').<br>
+1. Please download the IntuneODCStandAlone.ps1 file from [this link](https://raw.githubusercontent.com/markstan/IntuneOneDataCollector/master/IntuneODCStandAlone.ps1) (right-click and choose "save as..." in IE and Chrome; Edge users should copy all text to a plain text file and save as 'IntuneODCStandAlone.ps1').</br>
 The script will attempt to automatically download its data collection settings.
-If you encounter problems during this phase, you can also manually download Intune.XML from  [this link](https://raw.githubusercontent.com/markstan/IntuneOneDataCollector/master/Intune.xml) and place it in the same folder as IntuneODCStandAlone.ps1.
+If you encounter problems during this phase, you can also manually download Intune.XML from  [this link](https://raw.githubusercontent.com/markstan/IntuneOneDataCollector/master/Intune.xml) and place it in the same folder as IntuneODCStandAlone.ps1.</br>

 1. Open an **elevated** PowerShell window by right-clicking on your PowerShell shortcut and choosing 'Run as Administrator'